 Our plays regularly tour to the US and are also shown in cinemas across the United States.
 Find out more and how to support RSC America.

 We have a long history with America.
 There have been actors from Stratford-upon-Avon touring with a Shakespeare play since at least 1913 when the Stratford Players did a 25 city tour of the US.
-A century later, in 2013, our Live from Stratford-upon-Avon cinema broadcasts began.
-We look forward to seeing what the next 100 years hold for our relationship with the audiences of the US.
+A century later, in 2013, our Live from Stratford-upon-Avon cinema broadcasts began and we look forward to seeing what the next 100 years hold for our relationship with the audiences of the US.

 Find our how you can support our work